 Adam’s civil practice focuses on intellectual property litigation and related disputes, particularly those concerning software products, pharmaceuticals, and medical devices.
 His clients in this area have included Pfizer, Google, Dropbox, Intel, Alcon (a subsidiary of Novartis), and C.R.
 Bard.
 His intellectual property practice includes representing clients in litigation under the Hatch-Waxman Act and in inter partes review proceedings before the USPTO.

-Adam also has defended Fortune 500 companies, major financial institutions, law firms, and senior corporate executives in complex litigation and arbitration throughout the country.
+Adam also has defended Fortune 500 companies, major financial institutions, law firms, and senior corporate executives in litigation and arbitration throughout the country.

 In his criminal and government investigations practice, Adam has defended clients in investigations by, and litigation against, the Department of Justice, Securities and Exchange Commission, New York Attorney General, and other government agencies.
 He has experience in matters involving allegations of financial crimes, securities fraud, and anticompetitive conduct.